 Career planning, job search strategies, resume reviews, and mock interviews are offered through individual advising appointments.
-The Albers Placement Center helps undergraduate and graduate business students and Albers alumni develop the tools to reach their career goals.
+The Albers Career Center helps undergraduate and graduate business students and Albers alumni develop the tools to reach their career goals.
 Please contact us at (206) 296-5687 for an appointment or click the button below.

-Book a Career Advising Appointment
+Book a Virtual Career Advising Appointment

 Meet the Career Advisors

 Determining what career you want to pursue or transitioning careers can be an overwhelming and daunting task.
 The following career exploration tools will help you determine possible career matches based on your personality, allow you to research various industries and job functions, and help you facilitate conversations with professionals in your potential fields of interest.

 The CareerLeader program is a fully integrated approach to business career self-assessment.
 This free assessment is available to both undergraduate and graduate students.
 The 60-minute online assessment is designed to help students in their career exploration, planning, and decision-making.
 The assessment results reveal the key interests, motivators, and skills of a student, the organizational culture that fits the student, and the business careers that best match the student.
 The assessment also provides "next step" suggestions on how the student can make the most of career planning and preparation.

 To take the assessment, contact the Albers Career Center for an appointment with a career advisor: firstname.lastname@example.org or visit Pigott 331.

 Vault/Firsthand is a career resource which enables you to research employers and industries, gain career advice as well as gain comprehensive career information and management tools.

 It includes access to:

 **TIP: It is highly recommended that you create a personal account on Vault/Firsthand so you can save favorites and have a more customized experience.
 Click on Log In at the top to sign up.